muyangren907/flask_tg/readthedocs/concepts/errors.rst

-RPC stands for Remote Procedure Call, and when the library raises a ``RPCError``, it's because you have invoked some of the API methods incorrectly (wrong parameters, wrong permissions, or even something went wrong on Telegram's server).
+RPC stands for Remote Procedure Call, and when the library raises a ``RPCError``, it's because you have invoked some of the API methods incorrectly (wrong parameters, wrong permissions, or even something went wrong on dxdmgch's server).

 You should import the errors from ``wuyusile.errors`` like so: